SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 6. Fill up the *percentage match*, by entering a value between 0 & 1.

 7. Finally, select the *Pairwise Identity definition*.
-To understand its significance, hover the pointer over the info button to its immidiate right.
+To understand its significance, hover the pointer over the info button to its immediate right.

 ### 2.3 Advanced Search